jakkra/ZSWatch/README.md

 - You should be prompted to pair and allow share notifications

 ## PCB
-A 4 layer board which measures 38mm in diameter designed in KiCad.<br>
+A 4-layer board that measures 38mm in diameter is designed in KiCad.<br>
 More info here: https://github.com/jakkra/ZSWatch-HW

 <p float="left">